Personal Directory Information

 |Specialty:||Generative Syntax; Interfaces; Japanese Linguistics; Austronesian Syntax; Biolinguistics; Language Design; Contact Linguistics; Singapore English|

-Argument ellipsis in Colloquial Singapore English and the anti-agreement hypothesis (to appear in Journal of Linguistics).
+Argument ellipsis in Colloquial Singapore English and the anti-agreement hypothesis (Journal of Linguistics).

 The Routledge Handbook of Syntax.
 London: Routledge [co-edited with Andrew Carnie and Dan Siddiqi]